What does NA cost?

 What is the referral process?

 There are no waiting lists for NA.
 If one of your clients wants to attend a meeting they just need to show up.
 Anyone is welcome to attend our 'Open' meetings, PHE encourages professionals to experience NA meetings for themselves, or better still bring a client along (see Attending Meetings page for more information).
-There are approximately 1,250 weekly NA meetings taking place each week in the UK (currently suspended due to Covid), however they have been replaced with over 800 online weekly meetings throughout England, Scotland and Wales, for an up to date directory click here
+There are approximately 1,250 weekly NA meetings taking place each week in the UK (currently suspended due to Covid), however they have been replaced with some 880 online weekly meetings throughout England, Scotland and Wales, for an up to date directory click here